sanjay-72/Sanjay-Travels_Project/README.md

 There is a pdf file I have made to explain about the project in the above branches.
 If you don't have time to watch that long video you can see that pdf above.
+In this I have already added all the PGSQL commands that I have used in the code.
+You can get their details online by searching the keyword if required.